What is a consent order?

 Maintenance is usually the most contentious issue.
 One party always dislikes paying the other income after the split.
 Maintenance prevents a truly clean break.

-A consent order can be used to set out how much is paid, when and for how long.
+A consent order can set out how much is paid, when and for how long.
 It can include break clauses, for example if the ex-spouse receiving payments remarries, or enters a long term relationship.

 Child maintenance can be agreed by the parties, but can be changed by the Child Maintenance and Enforcement Commission (if an application is made by either).

-We suggest that you do not include child maintenance payments within your consent order.
+We suggest that you do not include child maintenance payments within your proposed consent order.

 Expenses can include medical insurance payments, hire purchase payments and school fees.